mrunaliniskulkarni100/Machine-and-Deep-Learning/README.md

 `python -V`

+It is recommended to use Python 3.n

-If this outputs the Python Version, you have Python installed.
+**If this outputs the Python Version, you have Python installed.**

 Else, head over to [Python Home Page](https://www.python.org/), to download the latest version of Python.